Thank you for contacting us at Stanford DCI.

 Health and Wellness

-DCI Fellows and Partners will work with the DCI Wellness Educator in both individual and group sessions to promote their health and well-being.
+DCI Fellows and Partners will work with the DCI Wellness Coordinator and Wellness Specialists on a holistic wellness approach to promote health and well-being.

-DCI Fellows and Partners are enrolled as non-matriculating graduate students have the opportunity to participate in courses throughout the university with instructor’s permission and in line with University policy.
+DCI Fellows and Partners are enrolled as non-matriculating graduate students and can participate in courses throughout the university with instructor’s permission and in line with University policy.

 When does the program begin?